Chetanjain281/PayPark_Urban_Parking_Solution/README.md

 - **Chetan Jain** - Department of Electronics and Telecommunication Engineering, VIT Pune
 - **Sanskruti Chopade** - Department of Electronics and Telecommunication Engineering, VIT Pune
 - **Ameya Date** - Department of Electronics and Telecommunication Engineering, VIT Pune

+## Project Guide
-- **Prof. Mrunal Shidore** - Department of Electronics and Telecommunication Engineering, VIT Pune
+- **Prof. Mrunal Shidore** - Assistant Professor, Department of Electronics and Telecommunication Engineering, VIT Pune

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.